Carla Beck: NDP leader

 On March 3, 2022, Beck announced her candidacy in the 2022 Saskatchewan NDP leadership election, receiving endorsements from former interim party leaders Trent Wotherspoon and Nicole Sarauer.
 At the party convention in Regina on June 26, 2022, Beck won the election to become the party's first elected female leader.

 With Beck as leader, the Saskatchewan NDP won two Regina by-elections in August 2023.
 In Beck's first full year as leader, she identified cost-of-living concerns and healthcare as the major issues facing people in the province.
 Beck also emphasized accountability and criticized the governing Saskatchewan Party on this front, including by triggering conflict-of-interest investigations against Saskatchewan Party MLAs Jeremy Cockrill and Gary Grewal in 2024.

 On August 29, 2024, Beck launched the NDP's campaign ahead of the 2024 provincial election with a focus on cost-of-living by making a pledge to not increase income, business, sales, or corporate taxes; Beck emphasized that its financial plans would include cutting wasteful government spending.
 For instance, Beck committed to scrapping the controversial rollout of the Saskatchewan Marshals police service, which was slated to cost the province $20 million annually.
 The following week, and in the wake of protracted job action on the part of Saskatchewan teachers, Beck unveiled a commitment to increase education funding by $2 billion over four years.
 Adding commitments to pause the provincial gas tax, to launch a school nutrition program, and to target organized crime, Beck's campaign drew comparisons to the successful 2023 campaign of the Manitoba NDP.
 When Beck released the party's full platform, it also included a $1 billion commitment over four years to the healthcare sector.

 The NDP saw a late surge in polling during the campaign, with multiple polls suggesting the party was in a position to win the election.
 Ultimately, the party fell short of a victory but more than doubled its seat count compared to the 2020 election, winning 27 seats.
 This was mainly on the strength of taking all of Regina and all but one seat in Saskatoon; it was the NDP's best election result since 2003.

+Following Avi Lewis's victory in the 2026 New Democratic Party leadership election, Beck criticized the federal party's energy policy under Lewis.

 Personal life

 Beck is married to Guy Marsden, and together they have three children.
 Beck has been an avid volunteer in community sports, including in baseball, hockey, and soccer.

+Her nephew is Carter Beck, a professional baseball player in the Atlanta Braves organization.